-Positive correlation – two shares are positively correlated when they broadly move up and down together – they will be affected by similar factors, such as interest rates or consumer demand, and may well be in the same sector,
+Two shares are positively correlated when they broadly move up and down together.
+They will be affected by similar factors, such as interest rates or consumer demand, and may well be in the same sector.

-Negative correlation – two shares are negatively correlated when they tend to move in opposite directions from each other – an umbrella retailer and a sun tan lotion manufacturer perhaps?
+Two shares are negatively correlated when they tend to move in opposite directions from each other – an umbrella retailer and a suntan lotion manufacturer perhaps?

 Theoretically, the most effective diversification of risk comes from combining investments that are negatively correlated – one goes up when the other goes down – but this is not always easy to find in practice.
 Choosing companies in different sectors can help to achieve diversification.
-Adding companies from overseas markets can also add diversification – however global equity markets tend to have a moderate to strong positive correlation with each other.
-Investing in different asset classes, including alternative investments such as property, commodities and hedge funds can also assist in overall diversification of a portfolio and hence overall risk reduction.
+Adding companies from overseas markets can also add diversification; however, global equity markets tend to have a moderate to strong positive correlation with each other.
+Investing in different asset classes, including alternative investments such as property, commodities, and hedge funds can also assist in the overall diversification of a portfolio and hence overall risk reduction.